-PELs may be suspended with the agreement of the licensee and the Department of State Development.
-This document outlines the circumstances under which suspensions may be agreed by the Department of State Development.
+PELs may be suspended with the agreement of the licensee and the Department of the Premier and Cabinet.
+This document outlines the circumstances under which suspensions may be agreed by the Department of the Premier and Cabinet.

 Petroleum Exploration Licence (PEL) Variations

-This policy outlines the circumstances under which variations to work programs might be agreed by the Department of State Development.
+This policy outlines the circumstances under which variations to work programs might be agreed by the Department of the Premier and Cabinet.